aydarbek30/Unity3D_project_training/README.md

 # Unity exercise
-Class work on Unity in KBTU university, just a little island with main hero who can move around.
+Class work on Unity3D in KBTU, just a little island with main character who can move around.